Rizky-Darmawan/imdb-web-scraping/README.md

 # IMDB Web Scraping Project

 Web scraping of www.imdb.com to collect action movies data from the website.
 The data was collected via every individual movie pages by generating every links from the action movie filter.
+The codes that I used is in the Web Scraping Code folder under Main Code.py python file.
+The other python file was used only for testing and troubleshooting.

 The scraped data includes :
 1. Movie titles
 2. Released dates
 3. MPAA ratings / Age rating